Tyrone Holmes (American football): Kansas City Chiefs

+San Antonio Commanders (first stint)

+In December 2018, Holmes signed with the San Antonio Commanders of the Alliance of American Football (AAF) before departing the team to join the Los Angeles Chargers practice squad.

 Los Angeles Chargers

 On December 26, 2018, Holmes was signed to the Los Angeles Chargers practice squad.

-San Antonio Commanders (AAF)
+San Antonio Commanders (second stint)

-In December 2018, Holmes signed with the San Antonio Commanders of the AAF before departing the team to join the Chargers practice squad.
-He returned to the Commanders on January 22, 2019.
+Holmes returned to the Commanders on January 22, 2019.

 Miami Dolphins

 After the AAF suspended football operations, Holmes signed with the Miami Dolphins on April 9, 2019.
 He was released on August 31, 2019.